 2. Explorer Pass – Choose as you go.
 Includes admission of up to 5 attractions.

+See all available Orlando passes, attractions & prices.
 Families with kids won’t want to miss out on a chance to explore all that LEGOLAND Florida Resort has to offer.

 Tips for Visiting LEGOLAND Florida Resort

 - Be sure to download the Quest to LEGOLAND® app, the brand new GPS adventure game from LEGOLAND Florida Resort.
 It offers games and trivia for kids as you travel towards the park.